ciaran51/elasticgraph/ai-memory/README.md

 The `script/` directory contains various scripts for development, maintenance, and CI tasks:

 -   `update_gem_constraints`: Manages gem version constraints, likely within `.gemspec` files or the main `Gemfile`.
--   `update_codebase_overview`: Dynamically generates the `CODEBASE_OVERVIEW.md` file by inspecting gem metadata and dependencies.
+-   `update_dependency_diagrams`: Dynamically generates the `CODEBASE_OVERVIEW.md` file by inspecting gem metadata and dependencies.
 This is crucial for keeping the high-level project documentation accurate.
 -   `update_licenses`: Scans and updates license information for project dependencies.
 -   `quick_build`: Provides a potentially faster, possibly less comprehensive, build option for local development.
 -   `spellcheck`: Runs spell-checking across the codebase.